 There is increasing public awareness of the economic drivers for homelessness - including housing costs, inflation, and low wages.
-At least 1 in 4 of all NC Households paid more than 30% of their income on housing and utilities.2
+At least 1 in 4 of all NC Households paid more than 30% of their income on housing and utilities in 2022.

 It takes an hourly wage of more than \$21 to afford a home at the fair market rent in Brunswick County.
 Problem is, the average wage for renter households in Brunswick is less than \$15 an hour.
-It would take a 49% raise to be able to afford a fair market 2 bedroom.3
+In New Hanover County, it requires more than \$29 to afford a fair market rent, but the average renter's hourly wage is less than \$20.

 North Carolina does not have enough affordable housing.
-For example, there are only 66 affordable housing units for every 100 households making below half of the area median wage.4
+For example, there are only 66 affordable housing units for every 100 households making below half of the area median wage.

-86% of voters believe that homelessness cannot be resolved by using law enforcement resources to ticket, fine, and arrest people for being without housing - especially when there is not enough affordable housing to go around.5
+86% of voters believe that homelessness cannot be resolved by using law enforcement resources to ticket, fine, and arrest people for being without housing - especially when there is not enough affordable housing to go around.

-In one report, taxpayers forked over 31,065 a year to criminalize a single unhoused person - three times the cost of providing that person with housing and supportive services (10,051).6
+In one report, taxpayers forked over \$31,065 a year to criminalize a single unhoused person - three times the cost of providing that person with housing and supportive services (\$10,051).

 There is also a cyclical churn between homelessness and incarceration at an estimated cost to taxpayers of \$83,000 per person per year.
-In North Carolina, one-in-six people (about 3,000) released from prison in 2023 went directly into unsheltered homelessness.7
+In North Carolina, one-in-six people (about 3,000) released from prison in 2023 went directly into unsheltered homelessness.